-In SAS the data set is the most important part of analyses, and it is crucial that you know all sorts of things about the data.
+In SAS, the data set is an essential part of the analysis, and you must know all sorts of things about the data.

-SAS has a multitude of data set options that will help you to accomplish your goals while working with the datasets.
+SAS has many data set options to help you accomplish your goals while working with the datasets.

-Data set options are used to modify how a data set is either read or written.
-There are over three dozen of these options, and while you will generally only make use of a hand full of them, you should have a good idea of their scope.
+Data set options modify how a data set is read or written.
+There are over three dozen of these options, and while you will generally only use a handful of them, you should have a good idea of their scope.

-While data set options can be used virtually anytime the data set is named, some of the options are situation-dependent, which means that you will have to understand what an option does before applying it.
+While you can use data set options virtually anytime the data set is named, some options are situation-dependent.
+Therefore, you must understand what an option does before applying it.